severin-lemaignan/boxology/README.md

 Boxology
 ========

-**Work in progress!!
-Do not expect much yet!**

-An editor to prototype cognitive architectures (with cognitive robotics in mind!).
+An editor to prototype box-like architectures (with cognitive robotics in mind!).

 ![A dummy architecture](doc/example_editor01.png)